saharansameer/dropion/README.md

 # Dropion

 **Dropion** is a web-based platform for uploading, storing, and sharing files — with support for folders, nested structure, and shareable links.
 Upload images, videos, PDFs, or text files, organize them in folders, and access them anytime via direct links.
-Built as a learning project to explore full-stack development and cloud file handling.

 ---